WooCommerce Testing

 Not just that, it also offers great features that make testing easy across different platforms.
 This proves useful since WooCommerce can also be integrated into mobile apps for cross-platform testing.
 If you wish to integrate your tests with CI/CD pipelines, you can easily do so by utilizing the various integrations testRigor offers.

-How to do End-to-end Testing with testRigor
+How to perform End-to-end testing with testRigor

 Step 1: Log in to your testRigor app with your credentials.